The Multiplier option allows you to multiply the amount that you invest.

 No problem, you can change the Multiplier’s value even when you've already opened a trade.

-Maybe your trade is not going your way.
-Or you decided that you want to lower your risk exposure.
-In these cases, you can decrease the value of your Multiplier while keeping trading with the same trade value.
+Your trade might not be going your way, or you might have decided that you want to lower your risk exposure.
+If that is the case, you can decrease the value of your Multiplier while keeping your trade open with the same trade value.

 How it works: